SkySpiral7/Java/README.md

 #Works in progress
 1. FileToStringAdapter
-2. InfiniteInteger

 #Finished but Untested
 1. BasicSetTheory
-2. BitWiseUtil
-3. ComparableSugar
+2. ComparableSugar
-4. DequeNode
+3. DequeNode
-5. DequeNodeIterator
+4. DequeNodeIterator
-6. DescendingListIterator
+5. DescendingListIterator
-7. FileGatherer
+6. FileGatherer
-8. InfinitelyLinkedList
-9. IteratorExternal
+7. IteratorExternal
-10. JsonHelper
+8. JsonHelper
-11. JumpingIteratorExternalRandomAccess
+9. JumpingIteratorExternalRandomAccess
-12. LinkedList
+10. LinkedList
-13. ListIteratorExternal
+11. ListIteratorExternal
-14. MapEntryExternal
+12. MapEntryExternal
-15. SimpleLogger
+13. SimpleLogger

 #Finished and Tested
 1. JumpingIterator although an interface the static and default methods are tested